BedahKabeho/is384-scrum-task-app-ISM-GROUP_04/README.md

 6.HEMED ZAHORO MOHAMED - developer 4

 DESCRIPTION
-   We are group number 4 from ISM 3
+   We are group number 4 from ISM 3 we are 6 members